kubernetes/enhancements/keps/sig-node/4818-allow-zero-value-for-sleep-action-of-prestop-hook/README.md

 Alpha:

 - Test that the runSleepHandler function returns immediately when given a duration of zero.
+- Test that the validation succeeds when given a zero duration with the feature gate enabled.
+- Test that the validation fails when given a zero duration with the feature gate disabled.
-- Test that the validation returns an error when given an invalid duration value (e.g., a negative value).
+- Test that the validation returns the appropriate error messages when given an invalid duration value (e.g., a negative value) with the feature gate disabled and enabled.

 Current coverages: